Rural Afghans bear brutal cost of endless war

 For the most part, the children are now tutored at home, where walls have been pockmarked by stray bullets from fighting.

 Such stories are common in Afghanistan, which accounted for nearly half of all civilian casualties in a list of six countries at war, the UN said this year.
 In Kot district in Nangarhar province, 70-year-old grandmother Niaz Bibi lost three sons and three grandsons in two separate attacks by the Islamic State group, which has a growing footprint in the region.
-Now Bibi is left taking care of their surviving offspring -- about 40 orphans in total.
+Now Bibi is left taking care of their surviving offspring — about 40 orphans in total.
+“I always ask neighbours and other people to donate some food and clothes to feed them,” Bibi told AFP, deep lines etched into her face attesting to her unbearable loss.
+“I have got this weapon to guard my grandchildren against any possible attacks,” she added, as she clasped an AK-47.
+Such is the circle of violence, loss and revenge, it is hard to see how Bibi´s family can ever break free.
+“Though I have lost (so much), if the war goes on like this I will send all these orphaned children when they grow up to serve their country and sacrifice their lives for their homeland,” Bibi said.

+After 18 years of conflict, the Taliban are in negotiations with the US for some sort of peace settlement.
+But a resolution still seems far off, with the two sides struggling to agree on several key points.
+Despite losing tens of thousands of fighters in the years since the US-led invasion of 2001, the call of jihad against foreign forces remains a powerful draw.
+Young men join up for any number of reasons: sometimes it´s the only way to make a living, sometimes they have no choice.
+Jalalabad resident Rahim Jan, a television actor, first learned his son, Afzal, had joined the Taliban when the phone rang one day in 2015.
+The man on the other end of the line said: “Afzal has been martyred, congratulations to you,” Jan told AFP.

 The explosion in Jalalabad, in the eastern province of Nangarhar, was yet another horrific moment illustrating the burden borne by civilians across Afghanistan, which has been at war in one form or another for four decades.